AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 ## Release 20.1 - February 2019 {#release-20-1---february-2020}

-### New capabilities included in the release

-### Other documentation updates coming with the release

 The privacy management documentation has been updated with information on how to create the CCPA opt-out field for custom profile resources.
 [Read more](https://helpx.adobe.com/content/help/en/campaign/kb/acs-privacy.html)

 The Release Notes have been reorganized and improved.
 [Read more](../../rn/using/release-notes.md)